loomnetwork/loom-sdk-documentation/docs/zh-CN/deploy-loom-mainnet.md

 ![Map Accounts](/developers/img/deploy-to-loom-dashboard.png)

-## Deposit Loom to Basechain
+## Deposit LOOM to Basechain

 From the left pane, click on the "Deploy to Basechain".
 You will be redirected to a page similar to the one below:

 ![Deposit Loom to Basechain](/developers/img/deploy-to-loom-deposit-loom.png)

 Notice that, in order to deploy to Basechain, you need to pay 1400 LOOM.
-Click on the "Deposit more Loom to Basechain" and follow the instructions.
+Click on the "Deposit more LOOM to Basechain" and follow the instructions.

 ## Adding the Public Keys